nkoster/bulkmailer/README.md

 The email list goes into a file named EmailList.json.

-The json file should like this:
+The json file should look like this:

 ```
 [